jbcodeforce/kafka-studies/docs/monitoring-bala.md

   Alerting rules
   The prometheus-rules.yaml file provides example alerting rule examples for use with Alertmanager.

-  Prometheus resources
-          When you apply the Prometheus configuration, the following resources are created in your Kubernetes cluster and managed by the Prometheus Operator:

-        A ClusterRole that grants permissions to Prometheus to read the health endpoints exposed by the Kafka and ZooKeeper pods, cAdvisor and the kubelet for container metrics.

-        A ServiceAccount for the Prometheus pods to run under.

-        A ClusterRoleBinding which binds the ClusterRole to the ServiceAccount.

-        A Deployment to manage the Prometheus Operator pod.

-        A ServiceMonitor to manage the configuration of the Prometheus pod.

-        A Prometheus to manage the configuration of the Prometheus pod.

-        A PrometheusRule to manage alerting rules for the Prometheus pod.

-        A Secret to manage additional Prometheus settings.

-        A Service to allow applications running in the cluster to connect to Prometheus (for example, Grafana using Prometheus as datasource).

-Deploying the Prometheus Operator
-        To deploy the Prometheus Operator to your Kafka cluster, apply the YAML resource files from the Prometheus CoreOS repository.

-        Procedure
-        Download the resource files from the repository and replace the example namespace with your own:

-          On MacOS, use:

-          curl -s https://raw.githubusercontent.com/coreos/prometheus-operator/master/example/rbac/prometheus-operator/prometheus-operator-deployment.yaml | sed -e '' 's/namespace: .\*/namespace: my-namespace/' > prometheus-operator-deployment.yaml

-          curl -s https://raw.githubusercontent.com/coreos/prometheus-operator/master/example/rbac/prometheus-operator/prometheus-operator-cluster-role.yaml > prometheus-operator-cluster-role.yaml

-          curl -s https://raw.githubusercontent.com/coreos/prometheus-operator/master/example/rbac/prometheus-operator/prometheus-operator-cluster-role-binding.yaml | sed -e '' 's/namespace: .*/namespace: my-namespace/' > prometheus-operator-cluster-role-binding.yaml

-          curl -s https://raw.githubusercontent.com/coreos/prometheus-operator/master/example/rbac/prometheus-operator/prometheus-operator-service-account.yaml | sed -e '' 's/namespace: .*/namespace: my-namespace/' > prometheus-operator-service-account.yaml

           Note
           If it is not required, you can manually remove the spec.template.spec.securityContext property from the prometheus-operator-deployment.yaml file.
-          Deploy the Prometheus Operator:

-          kubectl apply -f prometheus-operator-deployment.yaml
-          kubectl apply -f prometheus-operator-cluster-role.yaml
-                        [USE the file kafka-studies1/monitoring/prometheus-operator-cluster-role-binding.yaml to have separate Promethus instead of one which comes with OCP ) kubectl apply -f prometheus-operator-cluster-role-binding.yaml
-              [USE the file kafka-studies1/monitoring/prometheus-operator-cluster-role-binding.yaml to have separate Promethus instead of one which comes with OCP )

-          kubectl apply -f prometheus-operator-service-account.yaml

-      Deploying Prometheus
-      To deploy Prometheus to your Kafka cluster to obtain monitoring data, apply the example resource file for the Prometheus docker image and the YAML files for Prometheus-related resources.

-      The deployment process creates a ClusterRoleBinding and discovers an Alertmanager instance in the namespace specified for the deployment.

-          Note
-          By default, the Prometheus Operator only supports jobs that include an endpoints role for service discovery.
-Targets are discovered and scraped for each endpoint port address.
-For endpoint discovery, the port address may be derived from service (role: service) or pod (role: pod) discovery.
-          Prerequisites
-          Check the example alerting rules provided

-            Procedure
-            Modify the Prometheus installation file (prometheus.yaml) according to the namespace Prometheus is going to be installed in:

-            On Linux, use:

-            sed -i 's/namespace: .*/namespace: my-namespace/' prometheus.yaml

-            On MacOS, use:

-            sed -i '' 's/namespace: .*/namespace: my-namespace/' prometheus.yaml
             Edit the ServiceMonitor resource in strimzi-service-monitor.yaml to define Prometheus jobs that will scrape the metrics data.

             To use another role: